PEA & MAG (MICRONIZED PALMITOYLTANOLAMIDE + MAGNESIUM)

 Don’t miss out on this trending nutritional compound, and add it to your supplement stack.

-PEA can be combined with many other compounds, including:
+PEA pairs well with many compounds, including:

 - Bartolucci, M. L., Marini, I., Bortolotti, F., Impellizzeri, D., Di Paola, R., Bruschetta, G., Crupi, R., Portelli, M., Militi, A., Oteri, G., Esposito, E., & Cuzzocrea, S. (2018).
 Micronized palmitoylethanolamide reduces joint pain and glial cell activation.
-Inflammation Research: Official Journal of the European Histamine Research Society ... [et al.], 67(10), 891–901.
+Inflammation research : official journal of the European Histamine Research Society ... [et al.], 67(10), 891–901.

 - Jung, J. I., Lee, H. S., Jeon, Y. E., Kim, S. M., Hong, S. H., Moon, J. M., Lim, C. Y., Kim, Y. H., & Kim, E. J. (2021).
 Anti-inflammatory activity of palmitoylethanolamide ameliorates osteoarthritis induced by monosodium iodoacetate in Sprague-Dawley rats.
 Inflammopharmacology, 29(5), 1475–1486.

 - Steels, E., Venkatesh, R., Steels, E., Vitetta, G., & Vitetta, L. (2019).
-A double-blind randomised placebo-controlled study assessing safety, tolerability and efficacy of palmitoylethanolamide for symptoms of knee osteoarthritis.
+A double-blind randomized placebo controlled study assessing safety, tolerability and efficacy of palmitoylethanolamide for symptoms of knee osteoarthritis.
 Inflammopharmacology, 27(3), 475–485.

 - Clayton, P., Hill, M., Bogoda, N., Subah, S., & Venkatesh, R. (2021).
 Palmitoylethanolamide: A Natural Compound for Health Management.
-International Journal of Molecular Sciences, 22(10), 5305.
+International journal of molecular sciences, 22(10), 5305.

 - Gabrielsson, L., Mattsson, S., & Fowler, C. J. (2016).
 Palmitoylethanolamide for the treatment of pain: pharmacokinetics, safety and efficacy.
-British Journal of Clinical Pharmacology, 82(4), 932–942.
+British journal of clinical pharmacology, 82(4), 932–942.

 - Lang-Illievich, K., Klivinyi, C., Lasser, C., Brenna, C. T. A., Szilagyi, I. S., & Bornemann-Cimenti, H. (2023).
-Palmitoylethanolamide in the Treatment of Chronic Pain: A Systematic Review and Meta-Analysis of Double-Blind Randomised Controlled Trials.
+Palmitoylethanolamide in the Treatment of Chronic Pain: A Systematic Review and Meta-Analysis of Double-Blind Randomized Controlled Trials.
 Nutrients, 15(6), 1350.

 Nutritional FactsPEA & MAG (MICRONIZED PALMITOYLTANOLAMIDE + MAGNESIUM) - 120 veg caps |